Skip to content

 TypeNumber

-Primary Authority contact from a trader51
+Primary Authority contact from a trader17

-Request from another agency25
+Request from another agency20

-New food business registrations continue to rise with a significant increase on notifications received last year.
-We continue to work closely with our Primary Authority food businesses and work closely with the Food Standards Agency, the National Food Crime Unit and our partners in environmental health.
-The past year has also seen a marked increase in partnership working most notably with the National Food Crime Unit and environmental health.
+We continue to work closely with our Primary Authority food businesses and work closely with the Food Standards Agency, the National Food Crime Unit and our partners in Environmental Health.
+The past year has also seen a marked increase in partnership working most notably with our regional local authority partners, the Food Standards Agency, National Food Crime Unit and Environmental Health.

 Complaints